Decision makers behind rezoning of Coffs Jetty Foreshore meet with Gumbaynggirr elders to walk on country

-Government planning ministers have been asked to walk on country at the Coffs Harbour jetty foreshore alongside Gumbaynggirr elders before making any final decisions about a contested rezoning proposal.
+Government planning ministers have visited Coffs Harbour to walk on country alongside Gumbaynggirr elders at the Coffs Harbour jetty foreshore before making any final decisions about a contested rezoning proposal.

 What happened: City of Coffs Harbour councillors voted unanimously during a November 27 meeting, agreeing to write to Paul Scully, Minister for Lands and Public Spaces and Stephen Kamper, Minister for Lands and Property, about the importance of meeting with elders to discuss a jetty foreshore rezoning proposal while connecting to country and listening to traditional owners.